 Ok, so far so good.
 Of course, if the couple had made it to the port in time, you wouldn’t be reading about their experience.
 The problems started when a mechanical delay hit their JetBlue flight to Fort Lauderdale.

-They missed the ship.
+They missed the boat.

 This delay was disappointing, but all was not lost(yet).
 Princess Cruises agreed to allow the couple to board the cruise in Montego Bay.
 And JetBlue would transport them there.
 That is if they both had the required ID to enter Jamaica.